Advertisement

 DK: I don’t think it’s an aversion.
 It’s that there are so many more choices for where they can advertise.
 I mean, if you’re a smaller business, you know, the Internet is very effective and very efficient in allowing you to define who your target is.
 We are not.

 When you buy an ad or match, you’re going to reach a lot of people, but we can’t say you’re going to reach the guy ready to buy a Lexus, living in this zip code, who makes X amount of money, which Google and Facebook are able to do.
-We aren’t able to have that many variables yet, which is, again, I look forward to the day, it may or may not be in my lifetime, certainly won’t be my career, but the day when we have the ability to facilitate those advertisers better.
+We aren’t able to have that many variables yet, but I look forward to the day, it may or may not be in my lifetime, certainly won’t be in my career, but the day when we have the ability to facilitate those advertisers better.

 DK: Well, I think the leaders in our industry have unfortunately followed the pricing downward.
 That obviously means we have to sell more ads to make the same amount of money, which means then there are more ads on radio.
 That ultimately has, in my opinion, a negative effect on programing.